joergklausen/mkndaq/README.md

 Files are now also pushed by simple ftp to Minix and staged from there.

+Update: Currently, data from /Data/sent are accessible as a netshare (mounted disk) on the Minix.

 #### Meteo
 Files are pushed by simple ftp to Minix and staged from there.